 As a result, the average altitude of the station's orbit was increased by 2.48 km, reaching 420.69 km.

-Currently, the crew of the 71st long-duration expedition is working on board the ISS, which, in addition to Oleg Kononenko, Nikolai Chub, and Tracy Dyson, includes Roscosmos cosmonaut Alexander Grebenkin, as well as NASA astronauts Matthew Dominick, Michael Barratt, Jeannette Epps, Barry Wilmore, and Sunita Williams.
+Currently, the crew of the 71st long-term expedition is working on board the ISS, which, in addition to Oleg Kononenko, Nikolai Chub, and Tracy Dyson, includes Roscosmos cosmonaut Alexander Grebenkin, as well as NASA astronauts Matthew Dominick, Michael Barratt, Jeannette Epps, Barry Wilmore, and Sunita Williams.

 Progress MS-28 Undergoes Author's Inspection at Baikonur and Heads to Its Rocket